 Flexible Curve Versus a French Curve

 A flexible curve ruler is not the same as a "French" curve, which has permanently shaped curves.
 The flexible curve can be shaped to any curve within a range permitted by the material it is made from.
 Most flexible drafting curves will not curve to a diameter below t2 inches.

 What Size Flexible Curve You Need

-The length of flexible curve ruler you use should be determined by the length and type of curves you need to repeat.
-A 12-inch flexible curve can be laid out to make a roughly 5 1/2 inch tall arched door in dollhouse scale.
+The length of the flexible curve ruler you use should be determined by the length and type of curves you need to repeat.
+A 12-inch flexible curve can be laid out to make a roughly 5 1/2 inch tall arched door in the dollhouse scale.
 For projects which need higher or wider curves, you would need a longer curve.
 The 24-inch size is useful for most modeling and craft projects.

 Price and Availability